The Best Sci-Fi and Fantasy Shows on Netflix Right Now

 Each installment of Charlie Brooker's addictive anthology takes a current techno-social phenomenon—topics that range from hashtags to five-star ratings—to its extreme and asks whether human nature can coexist with it.
 Part satire and part (unintentional) prophecy, the series presents an appropriately grim view of the future, one that will definitely make you worry for the next generation and maybe even galvanize you into action.
 Binge this delicious platter of paranoia cautiously.

-The mesmerizing and relatively new series from the streaming platform is quite the mindbender -- but that's not to say that it isn't still worth the watch.
+The mesmerizing series from the streaming platform is quite the mindbender -- but that's not to say that it isn't still worth the watch.
 Dark is a German time-travel thriller that centers on four families whose dark pasts begin to rapidly unfurl when a handful of children in their small town begin disappearing.
-Netflix has already green-lit a second season of the show, and it's been in production since the beginning of 2018.
+If you can believe it, the recently released Season 2 is even crazier than the first.
 So, in case you haven't already marathoned through Season 1, now is as good a time as any to get caught up.

 Sci-fi and teen TV make for the perfect pair, based on its grandiose concepts partnered with already dramatic high-stakes love affairs.
 One of Netflix’s latest installments in this genre, The Innocents, is no different, following the star-crossed relationship between Harry and June, two teenagers who run away from home to be together.
 While on the road, they learn that June has an extraordinary ability: She can shape shift.
 Suddenly, their naive plan to live out their romantic dreams is thwarted by a scientist who seems eerily interested in unveiling the truth behind June's powers.